 Section J: Pay As You Earn (PAYE)

-Pay As You Earn (PAYE) is a system used by HM Revenue and Customs (HMRC) to collect Income Tax and National Insurance Contributions (NICs) from employees’ earnings.
-Under the PAYE system, employers deduct tax and NICs from employees’ wages or salaries before paying them.
-This ensures that employees pay their taxes throughout the year rather than in a lump sum at the end of the tax year.
+Pay As You Earn (PAYE) is HMRC’s system for collecting Income Tax and National Insurance Contributions (NICs) from employees’ earnings.
+Employers deduct tax and NICs at source before paying employees, ensuring taxes are collected in real time throughout the year.

 1. How PAYE Works